martzcodes/machine-learning-assignments/randomized-optimization/README.md

 Configure your params from A1 in `run_jython.py` and then run:

+Increase the default memory: `alias jythonMem="java -Xmx4096m -Xss1024m -classpath /home/ubuntu/jython/jython.jar: -Dpython.home/home/ubuntu/jython -Dpython.executable=/home/ubuntu/jython/bin/jython org.python.util.jython"` (adjust as necessary)

 ```
-jython run_jython.py
+jythonMem run_jython.py
 ```

 ^^ Heavy emphasis on the _jython_ part of that.
 This will (supposedly) fully utilize your available threads.
 I ran it on an AWS c5.9xlarge which costs \$1.53/hour at the time of this writing.
+Adjust memory as needed

 ## Data